2408-Team-3/flytrap_terraform/README.md

     ```

 ## 🕵️‍♀️ Setting Up Secrets
-Flytrap uses AWS Secrets Manager to securely store sensitive information like database credentials and JWT secret keys.
+Flytrap uses AWS Secrets Manager to securely store sensitive information like database credentials.

 1. **Create Database Credentials:** Run the following command to create a secret for your PostgreSQL database credentials.
 Replace the values as necessary: